Madi Edwards Stuns In Sheer White Dress & Leopard-Print Bikini

 Madi Edwards shared a new Instagram update yesterday from a scenic hotel patio in Laguna Beach, California, and followed it up today with another snap from the same location.
-Except this time, the model stunned in a sheer white dress that she wore over a pink leopard-print bikini.
+This time, however, the model stunned in a sheer white dress that she wore over a pink leopard-print bikini.

 In the snap, she lounged on an outdoor couch with bright light blue cushions and light blue pillows.
 She propped herself up with her left elbow and sat with her right leg crossed in front.

-Her cleavage was hard to miss as her bikini top had a low v-style neckline, and her bottoms’ straps peeked through.
+Madi’s cleavage was hard to miss as her bikini top had a low V-style neckline, and her bottoms’ straps peeked through.
 She also rocked a dress with short sleeves, an extremely low scoop neckline, and a tight fit that conformed to her hourglass figure.
 The tag in the post noted that the ensemble was from PrettyLittleThing.

 Madi wore her hair down in a center part with her locks brushed in front of her shoulders.
-Her darker roots were showing, and contrasted dramatically against her light blond highlights.
-She also accessorized her look with several pieces of jewelry, like her sparkling stud earrings and gold charm necklace.
+Her darker roots were showing and contrasted dramatically against her light blond highlights.
+She also accessorized her look with several pieces of jewelry, including her sparkling stud earrings and gold charm necklace.
 She also adorned herself with a gold bracelet on her left wrist and a ring.

 Behind Madi was a glass wall that offered a sweeping view of the ocean.
-The skies were clear with some clouds closer to the horizon.
+The skies were clear, with some clouds closer to the horizon.

 The geotag revealed that she was at the Surf and Sand Resort.

-The update has been liked over 4,900 times in the past four hours, and her comments section was filled with compliments for the beauty.
+The update has been liked over 4,900 times in the past four hours, and her comments section was filled with compliments.

 “Ohhh wow!!!
 Beautiful,” gushed an admirer.